filecoin-project/starling/README.md

 # Starling

 A command-line interface for simplified, coordinated, decentralized storage on the Filecoin network.
-This is a work in progress – MVP ships October 5th, and this code is not production-ready.
+This is a work in progress and is not yet production-ready.
 Use at your own risk.

 ```
       .. .